 Health & wellbeing – Copenhagen, Denmark

-A circular economy should not negatively impact on the health of the people that participate in it, and instead should minimise or eliminate any hazardous substances.
+A circular economy should not negatively impact the health of the people that participate in it, and instead should minimise or eliminate any hazardous substances.
 Copenhagen is a global leader in wellbeing, with 62% of residents cycling to work every day, reducing not only hazardous emissions, but also the number of cars on the road consuming the world’s finite oil reserves.
 In adopting Europe’s shortest working hours and offering free sports activities, Copenhagen’s population is among the healthiest and happiest in the world.
 The city extends this approach to its burgeoning circular economy.
 Upcycling company Lendager is building a residential area in the city sourced from the rubble of old homes, but only using material that is ready-certified and non-toxic.

 Fellow circular economy innovator Genbyg doesn’t just avoid harm to Copenhagen residents: it actively contributes to their health and wellbeing in the healthy vegetable-based menu at Vaekst restaurant, with produce harvested from an indoor greenhouse constructed from reused materials.
 To progress Copenhagen’s circular economy ambitions even further, a systemic shift is needed upstream.
 By designing products and structuring supply chains with sustainability and circularity in mind, toxicity issues can be avoided from the outset.